How to add and verify your sending domain

 How to add the DKIM record

-2. Select TXT as the Type
+2. Select CNAME as the Type.

-3. In the Name field, enter mlsend._domainkey (without your domain name)
+3. In the Name field, enter the Name that is given to you in your MailerSend account.

 How to add the CNAME record for the Return-Path

-1. Click Add new record
+1. Click Add new record.

 3. In the Name field, paste the Name value provided for you in your MailerSend account, which defaults to mta.
 However, this can be changed in the MailerSend Domains page if you need to by clicking on Edit.